tinohertlein/timesheet-wizard/doc/03_system_scope_and_context.md

 ### Storage (external system)

-The place where the generated Excel and PDF files are stored
+The place where the generated XLSX, PDF and CSV files are stored

 ### Tino (actor)